xalaida/laravel-nuxt-docker/README.md

 There is also available [http://localhost:8081](http://localhost:8081) url which is handled by Laravel and should be used for testing purposes only.

 #### Artisan
-Artisan commands can be used like this:
+Artisan commands can be used like this
 ```
 docker-compose exec php php artisan migrate
 ```

-But if you want to generate a new controller or any laravel class, all commands should be executed from the current user like this, which grants all needed file permissions
+If you want to generate a new controller or any laravel class, all commands should be executed from the current user like this, which grants all needed file permissions
 ```
 docker-compose exec --user "$(id -u):$(id -g)" php php artisan make:controller HomeController
 ```

-However, to make the workflow a bit simpler, there is the _aliases.sh_ file, which allows to do the same work like this:
+However, to make the workflow a bit simpler, there is the _aliases.sh_ file, which allows to do the same work in this way
 ```
 artisan make:controller HomeController
 ```